-7.3.8. getRemainingAcceptLifetime
+7.3.7. getRemainingAcceptLifetime

-public int getRemainingAcceptLifetime(Oid mech) throws GSSException mechOID: The mechanism for which information should be returned.
+public int getRemainingAcceptLifetime(Oid mech) throws GSSException mechOID

 Returns the remaining lifetime in seconds for the credential to remain capable of accepting security contexts under the specified mechanism.
 A return value of GSSCredential.INDEFINITE_LIFETIME indicates that the credential does not expire for context acceptance.
 A return value of 0 indicates that the credential is already expired.